DigitalPatterns/talospi/docs/setup/cert_manager_bootstrap.md

 As we restarted vault we will need to do the following:
 * reset the port-forward to the kubernetes cluster
-* update the VAULT_ADDR environment token now we are using TLS
 * unseal the three vault instances

 You need to unlock each vault pod (This must be done on for every vault pod each time it restarts)